TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 - Same as 3D classification

-### Optimization Tab
+### Optimisation Tab
 {: .no_toc }

 - **Mask Diameter**: Is the same as in 3D classification, 570.
-Note: this mask is different from the mask we just created, it's a spherical mask, automatically created by RELION.
+Note: this mask is different from the mask we just created; it's a spherical mask, automatically created by RELION.
-- **Use solvent-flattened FSCs**:  In the case of STA, this as proven particularly useful, set it to YES
+- **Use solvent-flattened FSCs**:  In the case of STA, this has proven particularly useful, set it to YES

 ### Auto-sampling Tab
 {: .no_toc }